Measuring the Complexity of Countable Presburger Models: Presburger Arithmetic

 \subsection{Divisible Ordered Abelian Groups}

 \begin{definition} A divisible ordered abelian group is a totally ordered abelian group $V$ such that for all $x\in V$ and $q\in \Q$, we have $qx\in V$. \end{definition} By $qx$ we mean the unique element of $y\in V$ that satisfies $ax=by$ where $a,b\in \Z$ and $q=\frac{a}{b}$.
-Note that every divisible ordered abelian group forms a vector space over $\Q$.
+It should be noted that this definition is equivalent to saying that every element of $V$ is divisible by every positive $n\in \N$, and that every divisible ordered abelian group forms a vector space over $\Q$.
 The first order theory of divisible ordered abelian groups is a complete theory and has quantifier elimination (see e.g.\ \cite{marker2002}).

 \begin{definition} Let $G$ be an ordered group (not necessarily divisible).
 Given $x\in G$, define $|x|=\max(x,-x)$.
 We say that $x,y\in G$ are Archimedean equivalent (denoted $x\sim y$) if there exists a positive integer $N$ such that $N|x|>|y|$ and $N|y|>|x|$.
 If $N|x|<|y|$ for all $N\in \N$, then we say $x\ll y$. \end{definition}